Barça

 No hay anuncios

-Nike also allows the purchase of the English women's national team goalkeeper jersey in women's sizing, an option that today continues to be unavailable for the Spanish national team and, therefore, another lost opportunity to acquire an official jersey of Cata Coll.
+Nike also allows the purchase of the English women's national team goalkeeper jersey with women's sizing, an option that today continues to not exist with the Spanish national team and, therefore, another lost opportunity to acquire an official jersey of Cata Coll.

 Cargando